doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 Taken from [KeyGenParameterSpec.Builder.setUserAuthenticationRequired(...)](http://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder.html#setUserAuthenticationRequired(boolean)).

-This means that losing keys will always be an inevitabilty if using Fingerprint on 6.
+This means that losing keys will always be an inevitability if using Fingerprint on 6.